Lay3rLabs/wavs-safe/README.md

 ### Execute WASI component directly

 Test run the component locally to validate the business logic works.
+Be sure to run `make wasi-build` if you make changes.

 ```bash
 COMPONENT_FILENAME="dao_agent.wasm" PROMPT='We should donate 1 ETH to 0xDf3679681B87fAE75CE185e4f01d98b64Ddb64a3.' make wasi-exec